-The New Year's Day Storm 1992 (norw.: Nyttårsorkanen) was one of the most vigorous winter storms in the history of recorded 20 storms over Norway.
-Its wind gusts exceeded the upper limits of measurement stations along the Norwegian West Coast.
-Through extrapolation, the Norwegian national weather service (MET Norway) estimated wind gusts exceeding $60 \,\mathrm{m\,s^{-1}}$ and 10-min mean wind speeds exceeding $45 \,\mathrm{m\,s^{-1}}$ at Svinøy lighthouse during the landfall (locations and orography shown in Fig.

-1; Aune and Harstveit, 1992).
-Along the coastline from the Svinøy Lighthouse to the vicinity of Trondheim, the wind speeds are estimated to have had return periods of more than 200 years (Aune and Harstveit, 1992).
+The 1992 New Year's Day Storm (Norwegian Nyttårsorkanen) was one of the most vigorous winter storms in the history of recorded storms over Norway.
+Its wind gusts exceeded the upper limits of measurement stations along the Norwegian west coast.
+Through extrapolation, the Norwegian national weather service (MET Norway) estimated wind gusts exceeding 60 m s^{-1} and 10 min mean wind speeds exceeding 45 m s^{-1} at Svinøy lighthouse during landfall (locations and orography shown in Fig. 1; Aune and Harstveit, 1992).
+Along the coastline from the Svinøy lighthouse to the vicinity of Trondheim, the wind speeds are estimated to have had return periods of more than 200 years (Aune and Harstveit, 1992).

-- 25 Consequently, the storm attracted the attention of the scientific community.
+Consequently, the storm attracted the attention of the scientific community.
 In particular the formation of the extreme wind speeds along the bent-back front and the formation of a warm-air seclusion received attention (Grønås, 1995; Browning, 2004; Clark et al., 2005).
-With his study, Grønås (1995) introduced the "poisonous tail" as a widely-used metaphor to the scientific literature.
-The term "poisonous tail" was already used by the Norwegian forecasting community before the work of Grønås (1995), who learned about it while working as a forecaster at MET Norway in the 1960s.
-Later, Browning (2004) and - 30 Clark et al. (2005) turned the "poisonous tail" into the "sting at the end of the tail", which has become a term popular even in the media (Schultz and Browning, 2017).
+With his study, Grønås (1995) introduced the poisonous tail as a widely used metaphor to the scientific literature.
+The term poisonous tail was already used by the Norwegian forecasting community before the work of Grønås (1995), who learned about it while working as a forecaster at MET Norway in the 1960s.
+Later, Browning (2004) and Clark et al. (2005) turned the poisonous tail into the "sting at the end of the tail", which has become a term popular even in the media (Schultz and Browning, 2017).
 In his analysis of the New Year's Day Storm, Grønås (1995) found that moist diabatic processes played a crucial role in the formation and evolution of the warm-air seclusion.
 We complement his analysis, investigating the role of front-orography interactions in the evolution of the storm.
-Specifically, we investigate the role of the landfall on the Scandinavian coastal range (Scandes) in the formation and evolution of the warm-air seclusion, addressing the - 35 following questions: - 1.
-Did the landfall of the storm affect the formation of its poisonous tail? - 2.
-Did the landfall affect the track of the New Year's Day Storm? - 3.
-How did the landfall affect the warm and cold fronts of the New Year's Day Storm?
+Specifically, we investigate the role of the landfall on the Scandinavian coastal range (Scandes) in the formation and evolution of the warm-air seclusion, addressing the following questions:

+1. Did the landfall of the storm affect the formation of its poisonous tail?